Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Discussion and Future Directions

-Another question concerns activation functions.
-In this paper, we consider the shifted ReLU activation and design our algorithm and analysis around its properties.
-Is it possible to generalize our algorithm and analysis to various other activation functions, such as sigmoid, tanh or leaky ReLU?
+\paragraph*{Extension to Other Activations.} In this paper, we consider the shifted ReLU activation and design our algorithm and analysis around its properties.
+Is it possible to generalize our algorithm and analysis to various other activation functions, such as sigmoid, tanh, leaky ReLU, or GeLU?
 If one chooses a smooth activation, can we get a better result in terms of convergence rate?
 Can we leverage this structure to design faster algorithms?

-Finally, the network architecture considered in this paper is the standard feedforward network.
-Is it possible to extend our analysis and algorithm to other architectures, such as recurrent neural networks (RNN)?
-For RNN, the weight matrices for each layer are the same, hence it is trickier to analyze the training dynamics on such networks.
-Though the convergence of first-order method on over-parametrized multi-layer RNN has been established, it is unclear whether such analysis can be extended to our method.
+\paragraph*{Network Architecture Beyond Feedforward.} Finally, the network architecture considered in this paper is the standard feedforward network.
+Is it possible to extend our analysis and algorithm to other architectures, such as recurrent neural networks (RNN) or transformers?
+For RNN, the weight matrices for each layer are the same.
+Hence, it is trickier to analyze the training dynamics on such networks.
+Though the convergence of the first-order method on over-parametrized multi-layer RNN has been established, it is unclear whether such analysis can be extended to our method.
+More generally, can we improve the efficiency of the training process of neural networks even beyond the NTK regime, e.g., in the feature learning regime?
+We believe new techniques are needed to achieve theoretical time complexity improvements as well as the convergence guarantee.